 This tension or animosity exists, not just between countries, but inside countries – between military and civilian leaders, the generals and the businessmen, who would each like to control the other.
 This kind of situation did not exist in the empires of ancient times.
 Then, the seat of power rested, for the most part, firmly with the political-military establishment.
 And it was a uniform, strong, metallic type of rule.

 But now in this End of the Age era, the power equations have changed.
 Although Rome was very “strong” in the “legs” (Daniel 2:40), her modern descendants have had to put up with the addition of this new element of “clay”.
-The history of the “fourth kingdom” has seen the republican dictatorship that characterized ancient Rome transformed into a new type of republican government where civilian and business leaders are calling the shots, and the military is kept at bay by them.
+The history of the “fourth kingdom” has seen the republican dictatorship that characterized ancient Rome transformed into a new type of republican government where civilian and business leaders are calling the shots, and the military is kept under their thumb to a large extent.

 The ascendancy to supremacy of these new power-brokers has reached its peak in the Great Harlot empire (America?), as expressed in the angel’s observation: “your merchants were the great men of the earth.”
 (Revelation 18:23)

 Not only in America, but worldwide, the “clay-earth” bloc has infiltrated the “iron-sea” bloc.
 So in the final empire, instead of being overwhelmed by a powerful military force (as ancient Phoenecia was), the modern commercial empire can work in conjunction with it.